educastelo/educastelo/README.md

 ### 🧠 About Me

-I’m a **Technology Manager at Datavisiooh**, where I lead projects that apply **Computer Vision** and **Artificial Intelligence** to transform the **OOH/DOOH advertising** industry.
-I also work on **new product development**, focusing on **video analysis, deep learning, and large-scale automation**.
+I’m a Technology Manager at Datavisiooh, where I lead projects that apply Computer Vision and Artificial Intelligence to transform the OOH/DOOH advertising industry.
+I also work on new product development, focusing on video analysis, deep learning, and large-scale automation.

-I hold a **Bachelor’s degree in Control and Automation Engineering** and a **Postgraduate degree in Software Engineering**, with solid experience in intelligent systems architecture and AI pipelines.
+I hold a Bachelor’s degree in Control and Automation Engineering and a Postgraduate degree in Software Engineering, with solid experience in intelligent systems architecture and AI pipelines.
+I am currently pursuing an MBA in Data Science, Artificial Intelligence, and Analytics at USP (Universidade de São Paulo), further strengthening my expertise in advanced analytics, machine learning, and data-driven strategy.

-I’m **25 years old** and passionate about challenges that connect **data engineering, automation, software engineering, and applied AI** to create real business impact.
-My purpose is to **bring artificial intelligence closer to people**, building efficient, scalable, and ethical solutions.
+I’m 25 years old and passionate about challenges that connect data engineering, automation, software engineering, and applied AI to create real business impact.
+My purpose is to bring artificial intelligence closer to people, building efficient, scalable, and ethical solutions.
 ---

 ### 🧩 Areas of Expertise